Estée Lauder Shopping Assistant

 Future Work

-Learnings and Reflections
+Learning and Reflections

 We are incredibly grateful for the opportunity to ideate a solution for people with mobility disabilities who want to enjoy the beauty shopping experience at Estée Lauder.
 Throughout the creation process, we gained valuable insights into the unique challenges faced by people with disabilities and were able to design an application that directly addresses their needs.